-Second, the request for a tolling agreement ignores the requirement that GovGuam obtain the Court's permission before filing a claim against the Receiver, especially given that the order so strictly limits any party's right to sue the Receiver.12
+There are two major issues posed by GovGuam's request.
+First, as noted above, the request for a tolling agreement ignores the requirement that GovGuam obtain the Court's permission before filing a claim against the Receiver, especially given that the order so strictly limits any party's right to sue the Receiver.
+11

-Third, given that the Appointment Order requires the Court's permission to file suit against the Receiver, it would have been appropriate and prudent for GovGuam to seek the Court's permission before taking an action that clearly was intended as necessary to factually filing such a claim and indicated that a suit against Receiver was planned.
-If for no other reason, asking the Court's position might have provided GovGuam with an indication of whether it could file such a suit before engaging in the additional effort it claims is necessary, some of which it apparently has already expended.
+Second, given that the Court's order requires the Court's permission to file suit against the Receiver, it would have been appropriate and prudent for GovGuam to seek the Court's permission before taking an action that indicated that a suit against Receiver was likely.
+If for no other reason, asking the Court's position might have provided GovGuam with an indication of whether it could file such a suit before engaging in the additional effort it claims is necessary.

-Accordingly, GovGuam's threat to sue the Receiver, which it has not withdrawn, undermines the trust and confidence necessary to share information and work together transparently and cooperatively, which is what is needed to enable the Receiver to finish its remaining tasks expeditiously.
+Perhaps most important, GovGuam's threat to sue the Receiver, which it has not withdrawn, undermines the trust and confidence necessary to share information and work together transparently and cooperatively, which is what is needed to enable the Receiver to finish its remaining tasks expeditiously.